Manish1803/Density-Based-Automatic-Light-Intensity-Control-System/README.md

 # Density Based Automatic Light Intensity Control System

-A lighting System that adjusts the brightness as per the amount or people at a place.
+A lighting System that adjusts the brightness as per the number of people at a place.

 The core concept is using hall effect sensors to detect the magnetic field from the devices people carry or magnets embedded in ID cards, and wrist bands.

-The project won the first prize in the E-Ganesha project organized by the department of E&TC in the second year.
+The project won the first prize in the E-Ganesha project organized by the department of E&TC in the Third year.

 ## Advantages